mauriquev/fast-cgm-api/README.md

 FastAPI Dexcom G7 python application to retrieve ans store data in PostgreSQL

 ### updates
-- removed config.py, as now the app can use enviorent variables.
+- removed config.py, as now the app can use enviorment variables.
 - make .env file for local testing

 ## Packages